PaulAroo/landing-page/README.md

-# landing-page
+## Landing page website

-landing page built while learning flex blox
+a landing page I built for my self while I was learning how to work with `flex box` in css